Chris Squire: Yes

 In September 1967, Squire joined Mabel Greer's Toyshop, a psychedelic group that included Peter Banks, singer Clive Bayley and drummer Bob Hagger.
 They played at the Marquee club where Jack Barrie, owner of the La Chasse drinking club a few doors down, saw them perform.
 "The musicianship ... was very good but it was obvious they weren't going anywhere", he recalled.
-One evening at La Chasse, Barrie introduced Squire to Jon Anderson, a worker at the bar, a bar back, who had not found success as the lead singer of The Gun or as a solo artist.
+One evening at La Chasse, Barrie introduced Squire to Jon Anderson, a worker at the bar who had not found success as the lead singer of The Gun or as a solo artist.
 The two found they shared common musical interests including Simon & Garfunkel, The Association and vocal harmonies.
 In the following days they developed "Sweetness", a track later recorded for the first Yes album.

 As the band developed, Anderson and Squire brought in drummer Bill Bruford, keyboardist Tony Kaye and Banks for rehearsals.
 The five agreed to drop the name Mabel Greer's Toyshop; they settled on the name Yes, originally Banks's idea.
-The band played their first show as Yes at a youth camp in East Mersea, Essex on 4 August 1968.
+The band played their first show as Yes at a youth camp in East Mersea, Essex on 3 August 1968.
 Squire spoke about the band's formation: "I couldn't get session work because most musicians hated my style.
 They wanted me to play something a lot more basic.
 We started Yes as a vehicle to develop everyone's individual styles."
 Squire developed a bass solo named "A Bass Odyssey".

 In August 1969, Yes released their self-titled debut album.
 Martyn Adelman, who had played drums with Squire's first group, did the album photos.
 Squire received writing credits on four of the album's eight tracks—"Beyond & Before", "Looking Around", "Harold Land", and "Sweetness".

 After Bruford left the band and was replaced by Alan White in July 1972, Squire altered his playing to suit the change in the band's rhythm section.
 He felt he was "playing too much, though I was never really sure.
 With Bill, the things that I did felt right ...
-With Alan, I found that I was able to play a bit less than before and still get my playing across".
+With Alan, I found that I was able to play a bit less than before and still get my playing across."